Real-Time Uncertainty Estimation in Computer Vision via Uncertainty-Aware Distribution Distillation: Introduction

 \section{Introduction}

 Uncertainty exists in many machine learning problems due to noise in the observations and incomplete coverage of domain.
 How certain can we trust the model built upon limited yet imperfect data?
 Reliable uncertainty estimates are crucial for trustworthy applications such as medical diagnosis and autonomous driving.
 Many algorithms have been proposed to estimate the uncertainty of neural networks (NN)\cite{kingma2015variational, louizos2017multiplicative,blundell2015weight,wu2018deterministic}.
-Among these, the MC dropout\cite{gal2016dropout} is arguably one of the most popular approaches due to its simplicity and scalability. \cite{kendall2017uncertainties} further explored the idea of incorporating both aleatoric and epistemic uncertainty into deep neural networks in computer vision based on MC Dropout.
-This approach has been adopted in different computer vision tasks recently tasks\cite{feng2018towards,bertoni2019monoloco}.
+Among these, the MC dropout\cite{gal2016dropout} is arguably one of the most popular approaches due to its simplicity and scalability.
+This approach has been adopted in different computer vision tasks recently\cite{feng2018towards,bertoni2019monoloco}.
+A follow-up work~\cite{kendall2017uncertainties} further enhanced quality of uncertainty estimates by incorporating both aleatoric and epistemic uncertainty into deep neural networks.

-Despite its successful demonstration in various computer vision tasks\cite{kendall2017uncertainties}, MC dropout requires test-time sampling to obtain uncertainty.
-This costly sampling process can introduce severe latency in real-time prediction tasks such as the perception system of self-driving vehicles and leads to undesired consequences.
+Despite its success, MC dropout requires test-time sampling to obtain uncertainty.
+This costly sampling process can introduce severe latency in real-time prediction tasks such as the perception system of self-driving vehicles and lead to undesired consequences.